 Bowel cancer is the fourth most common cancer and the second most common cause of cancer death in the UK.

-The council supports any campaigns which promote earlier diagnosis of serious health conditions by increasing the public’s awareness of key signs and symptoms and encouraging to go to their GP if they have concerns.
+The council supports any campaigns which promote earlier diagnosis of serious health conditions by increasing the public’s awareness of key signs and symptoms and encouraging people to go to their GP if they have concerns.

 People may delay seeing their GP for a number of reasons, such as fear of wasting their time or not realising the importance of their symptoms.
 Some people may also brush symptoms away and ignore them, often putting them down to other things, such as old age or stress.